iBreaker/vimrc/README.md

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.

 Lastly (and perhaps, most importantly) It is completely cross platform.
-It works well on Windows, Linux and OSX without any modifications or additional configurations.
+It works well on Linux and OSX without any modifications or additional configurations.
 If you are using [MacVim] or Gvim additional features are enabled.
 So regardless of your environment just clone and run.

 # Installation
 ## Requirements